hugosimasalmeida/hugosimasalmeida.github.io/README.md

 Jeremy Howard's inspirational youtube video on CNNs

 Robert Downey Jr.'s How Far is Too Far? | The Age of A.I. youtube video

+(Click on index.md in for the links to the videos)